 Income Tax (daň z příjmu) is paid by corporations and individuals.
-The corporate income tax is 19% of gross profit.
+The corporate income tax is 26% of gross profit.
 Personal income tax is paid by any person who has residence or lives in the Czech Republic for at least 183 days in a year.
 Taxable income includes all income earned in the Czech Republic and abroad.
-The tax rate is flat and equal to 15%.
+The tax base is divided into 5 partial tax bases.
+The income tax is paid from the net tax base which is the tax base minus social and health insurance contributions and other tax exemptions.
+The tax rate is progressive with the 4 tax brackets.
+Married couples with at least one child all living in the same household may choose to fill out a joint tax return.